marios-zindilis/website-sources/books/ad-hoc-data-analysis-from-the-unix-command-line/joining-the-data-together-with-join/index.md

 editor: Marios Zindilis
 license: CC-BY-SA-3.0
 title: Joining The Data with join
+description: Using join on the command line to create a union of two data files
 ---

 **Please note**: `join` assumes that that input data is sorted based on the key